 Gitweb: web interface to the Git repository

-The repository published by HTTP as described above is readable by various Git clients, but not by humans.
-For example, you can use Gitweb if you want the contents of a repository to be human-readable, including version information (date of last change, list of changes, list of branches, differences between versions, contents of a particular file in a given or last version, etc.).
-This tool is installed on the Aisa computer and you only need a directory listing
+A repository published over HTTP in the way described above is readable by various Git clients, but not by humans.
+If you want the repository content to be human-readable as well, including versioning information (last modified date, list of changes, list of branches, differences between versions, contents of a particular file in a given or latest version, etc.), you can use a tool like Gitweb.
+This tool is installed on Aisa's machine, and all you have to do is redirect the directory listings

 and

-redirect to Gitweb.
-Git clients' access is preserved because they never use a directory listing.
-The repository is then accessible under the same URL to both people and program clients.
+to Gitweb.
+Git client access is preserved, since they never use the directory listing.
+The repository is then accessible under the same URL by both humans and software clients.

 .htaccess